-\subsubsection{Silence Signal.}
+\subsubsection{Silence Signal}

 The input spectrogram is set to all zeros, which removes spectral structure entirely.
-In this condition, the decoder behaves as if it is generating the continued text with minimal acoustic evidence, revealing its unconditional textual prior.
-The resulting logits tend to emphasize silence-region hallucination patterns, including the ``bag of hallucinations'' phrases (e.g., ``Thank you for watching'') reported in prior analyses~\cite{koenecke2024careless, baranski2025investigation}.
+Under this condition, the decoder behaves as if it is continuing the text with minimal acoustic evidence, revealing its unconditional textual prior.
+The resulting logits tend to emphasize silence-region hallucination patterns, including the ``bag of hallucinations'' phrases reported in prior analyses~\cite{koenecke2024careless, baranski2025investigation}.

-\subsubsection{Audio Temporal Shift.}
+\subsubsection{Audio Temporal Shift}

 The input waveform is shifted leftward by $\Delta_s$ seconds to create a controlled misalignment between acoustic content and the segment's temporal position.
-Concretely, the first $\Delta_s$ samples are discarded, and the rightmost end is zero-padded, so the decoder receives future audio content earlier than expected.
+Concretely, the first $\Delta_s$ seconds of audio are discarded, and the same duration is zero-padded at the end, so the decoder receives future audio content earlier than expected.
 This temporal mismatch disrupts the alignment between the decoder's prefix context and the local acoustics, producing negative logits that represent segment-boundary failure tendencies.